hapipal/hapipal.com/lib/content/getting-started.md

 git commit -m "Initial commit"
 ```

-On running `npx hpal new paldo-riddles`, you'll be prompted with the [`npm init`](https://docs.npmjs.com/cli/init) dialog, where you can enter details about your project that will go into its `package.json` file.
+On running `npm init @hapipal paldo-riddles`, you'll be prompted with the [`npm init`](https://docs.npmjs.com/cli/init) dialog, where you can enter details about your project that will go into its `package.json` file.
 Feel free to take the time to fill-out the details, or just "enter" all the way through—either is fine for the purposes of this tutorial.

 You now have a base pal project directory ready to go!

-`npx hpal new paldo-riddles` calls hapi pal's command line utility [hpal](https://www.npmjs.com/package/@hapipal/hpal) to bootstrap a new project in a directory titled `paldo-riddles` in our current working directory (the argument to `new` is a path).
+`npm init @hapipal paldo-riddles` calls hapi pal's command line utility [hpal](https://www.npmjs.com/package/@hapipal/hpal) to bootstrap a new project in a directory titled `paldo-riddles` in our current working directory (the argument to `new` is a path).

 We'll cover more on `hpal` in just a bit.